FAQ

 No, the serial port driver is fully interrupt driven.
 On each edge of the IR signal the interrupt handler is called and the time since the last interrupt is calculated.
 As the parallel port only generates interrupts on the rising edge of the input signal, the parallel port driver uses polling with the help of the hardware timer until the signal becomes low again.
 As it is polling only for microseconds this has no noticeable effect on system performance.

-No, unless somebody writes a driver that merges the functionality of the kernel serial port driver and the LIRC lirc_serial driver.
+No, unless somebody writes a driver that merges the functionality of the kernel serial port driver and the lirc_serial driver.
 This is not trivial.
-I don't have any plans to do it.

 You can buy serial port or USB transceivers at www.irtrans.de.
 They provide a LIRC compatible socket interface.